All Episodes

 Maybe that's it.

-I mean, stating the obvious.
+I mean, stating the obvious is a great inventor once.

-He actually said, the obvious is that which is often unseen until someone expresses it simply.
+Actually, he said the obvious is that which is often unseen until someone expresses it simply.

 I mean, that's funny.

-And this Chinese official, according to these reports, reported was at one point close to the Chinese president, defected to the United States.
+And this Chinese official, according to these reports, was at one point close to the Chinese president, defected to the United States.

 That's President Qi.

-In other words, now we know from Fauci's emails, gain of function research was happening.
+In other words, now we know from Fauci's emails gain of function research was happening.

 But yet that was ignored.

-Anyway, so this guy defects to the U.S. publicly, you know, his background is available, and he's telling the United States exactly what's going on inside of these labs.
+Anyway, so this guy defects to the U.S. publicly, you know, his background is available and he's telling the United States exactly what's going on inside of these labs.

-The mob, the media, big tech, the Democratic Party, uh Fauci clearly was being told one thing privately, we now know through his emails and telling the public something very different, very contradictory.
+We now know through his emails and telling the public something very different, very contradictory.

-That was the same day that Anthony Fauci, the great flip-flopper, had gotten an email saying it looked like gain of function research had been done on coronavirus based on the study of the genome of this virus, one particular genome of this virus.
+you know, all the talk about Donald Trump's travel ban on all days, January 31st, that was the same day that Anthony Fauci, the great flip-flopper, had gotten an email saying it looked like gain of function research had been done on coronavirus based on the study of the genome of this virus, one particular genome of this virus.

-Anyway, that that was ten days after the first identified case in the U.S. Now we have a lot of concern, just to add, you know, insult to injury here, uh, about this new variant of the virus, which we're now beginning to think is is far more dangerous than even the original virus.
+Now we have a lot of concern, just to add, you know, insult to injury here about this new variant of the virus, which we're now beginning to think is far more dangerous than even the original virus and something we all are going to have to start paying a lot of attention to because if in fact it is worse,

-Um and and something we all are gonna have to start paying a lot of attention to because if in fact it is worse, you know, when we're now gonna have to wonder, worry, be concerned about uh whether in fact this this becomes something that is gonna become another health issue.
+you know, we're now going to have to wonder, worry, be concerned about whether in fact this becomes something that is going to become another health issue.

-So everybody it seems to me everybody should have known very early.
+So everybody, it seems to me everybody should have known very early.

 The only one that stated it publicly was Donald Trump.